What other names is Zinc known by?

 Insufficient Evidence to Rate Effectiveness for...

 - AIDS-related infections due to weakened immunity.
 There is some early evidence that taking zinc supplements by mouth in combination with the drug zidovudine might reduce infections that occur because of a weakened immune system.
+However, it might negatively affect survival in people with AIDS.

 - Alcohol-related liver disease.
 Taking zinc sulfate by mouth might improve liver function in people with alcohol-related liver disease.